muchandional/tomcp/README.md

 - Chat with any website using AI
 - Side-by-side MCP Config + Chat interface
 - **Multiple AI models** - Choose from Llama, Mistral, Gemma, and more
-- **Bring your own API key** - Unlock premium models and bypass rate limits
+- **Bring your own API key** - Unlock paid models and bypass rate limits

 ## License